olizimmermann/echodns/README.md

 EchoDNS generates a log file for ongoing investigations.
 The default size of the log files are 100kb.
 Please consider to change this size for longer investigation.

 You will need **sudo** (admin) privileges to run this script.
 Port 53 is usually reserverd for explicit reasons.
-Change the listening ip address to **127.0.0.1** or to your local ip address if you need to communicate across devices in your network.
+Change the listening ip address to **127.0.0.1** or to your local ip "l_ip" address if you need to communicate across devices in your network.

 Usage:
 ```sudo python3 echodns.py```